 The National Security Agency’s mass surveillance has greatly expanded in the years since September 11, 2001.
-Recent disclosures have shown that the government is regularly tracking the calls of hundreds of millions of Americans and spying on a vast but unknown number of Americans’ international calls, text messages, and emails.
+Disclosures have shown that, until recently, the government regularly tracked the calls of hundreds of millions of Americans.
+Today, it continues to spy on a vast but unknown number of Americans’ international calls, text messages, web-browsing activities, and emails.

-The government’s new surveillance programs have infiltrated most of the communications technologies we have come to rely on.
-They are largely enabled by two problematic laws passed by Congress—the Patriot Act and the FISA Amendments Act (FAA)—along with Executive Order 12.333, the primary authority invoked by the intelligence agencies to conduct surveillance outside of the United States.
-Although the Foreign Intelligence Surveillance Court oversees the government’s surveillance activities, it operates in near-total secrecy through one-sided procedures that heavily favor the government.
+The government’s surveillance programs have infiltrated most of the communications technologies we have come to rely on.
+They are largely enabled by a problematic law passed by Congress — the FISA Amendments Act (FAA), which is set to expire this year — along with Executive Order 12,333, the primary authority invoked by the NSA to conduct surveillance outside of the United States.
+The Patriot Act has also made it easier for the government to spy on Americans right here at home over the past 15 years.
+Although the Foreign Intelligence Surveillance Court oversees some of the government’s surveillance activities, it operates in near-total secrecy through one-sided procedures that heavily favor the government.

 Our Constitution and democratic system demand that government be transparent and accountable to the people, not the other way around.
 History has shown that powerful, secret surveillance tools will almost certainly be abused for political ends.